davips/garoupa/README-edit.md

 ## Performance
+Computation time for the simple operations performed by GaROUPa can be considered negligible for most applications, since the order of magnitude of creating and operating identifiers is around a few μs:
+![img_6.png](https://raw.githubusercontent.com/davips/garoupa/14cb45b888eb8a18ae093d200075c1a8a7e9cacb/examples/img_6.png)
+Although, we estimate up to ~7x gains in speed when porting the core code to  _rust_.
-The package [hosh](https://pypi.org/project/hosh) is a faster, native (compiled in _rust_) version of GaROUPa.
-However, only at major version `2.*.*` it will be updated and fully compatible with current GaROUPa.
+The package [hosh](https://pypi.org/project/hosh) was a faster implementation of an earlier version of GaROUPa, It will be updated and fully compatible with current GaROUPa at major version `2.*.*`.
-When _hosh 2_ is available, it will be possible to install the needed extra dependencies and achieve faster execution using:
+As the performance of garoupa seems already very high, an updated 'rust' implementation might become unnecessary.
+Some parts of the algebra module need additional packages, thay can be installed using:
 `poetry install -E full`

-Despite estimated up to ~7x gains in speed when using _rust_ version, it may be negligible for most applications, since the order of magnitude of creating and operating identifiers using GaROUPa is well under 30μs.
-![img_6.png](https://raw.githubusercontent.com/davips/garoupa/14cb45b888eb8a18ae093d200075c1a8a7e9cacb/examples/img_6.png)

 ## Grants
 This work was partially supported by Fapesp under supervision of